mkearney/stat/content/_index.md

 ---
-title: "JOURN 8016: Advanced Quantitative Research Methods"
+title: "JOURN 8016: Adv.
+Quant."
-description: "In this class we will introduce common statistical methods used in media/journalism-related social science research.
-Analytical methods include common categorical tests (t-tests; chi-square tests), correlations, factor analysis, the linear model (OLS regression and ANOVA).
-We will also preview several methods used in data science (e.g., text mining, network analysis, machine learning).
-Students will also be introduced and required to use R, an open source statistical computing environment."
+description: "In this class we will introduce common statistical methods used in media and journalism-related social science research.
+The primary analytical methods covered in this course include simple group comparisons (i.e., t-tests, chi-square), correlations, factor analysis, and the linear model (i.e., OLS regression and ANOVA).
+We will also preview several advanced statistical models as well as some useful tools from data science.
+Students are required to learn and use R, an open source statistical computing environment."
 markup: "mmark"
 ---